Almost-compact and compact embeddings of variable exponent spaces: Introduction

-denote by $W_0^{1,p(\cdot )}\left( \Omega \right) $ the closure of $C_{0}^{\infty }( \Omega ) $ in $ W^{1,p(\cdot )}( \Omega ) .$ Let $I_{p,q}$ (resp. $I_{p,q,0})$ stand for the embedding of $W^{1,p(\cdot )}( \Omega ) $ $\left( \text{resp.}W_0^{1,p(\cdot )}( \Omega ) \right) $ in $L^{q(\cdot )}( \Omega ) .$ Then it is known (see \cite{KR}) that $I_{p,q,0}$ is compact if there exists $\varepsilon >0$ such that $q(x)\leq p^{\sharp }(x)-\varepsilon $ for all $x\in \Omega .$ In \cite{KS} the compactness of $ I_{2,q,0}$ is studied under more general assumptions: it is supposed that there exists $x_{0}\in \Omega $, a small $\eta >0$, $0<l<1$ and $C>0$ such that $q\left( x_{0}\right) =2N/(N-2)$ and
+denote by $W_0^{1,p(\cdot )}\left( \Omega \right) $ the closure of $C_{0}^{\infty }( \Omega ) $ in $ W^{1,p(\cdot )}( \Omega ) .$ Let $I_{p,q}$ (resp. $I_{p,q,0})$ stand for the embedding of $W^{1,p(\cdot )}( \Omega ) $ $\left( \text{resp.}\quad W_0^{1,p(\cdot )}( \Omega ) \right) $ in $L^{q(\cdot )}( \Omega ) .$ Then it is known (see \cite{KR}) that $I_{p,q,0}$ is compact if there exists $\varepsilon >0$ such that $q(x)\leq p^{\sharp }(x)-\varepsilon $ for all $x\in \Omega .$ In \cite{KS} the compactness of $ I_{2,q,0}$ is studied under more general assumptions: it is supposed that there exists $x_{0}\in \Omega $, a small $\eta >0$, $l\in(0,1)$ and $C>0$ such that $q\left( x_{0}\right) =2N/(N-2)$ and

 holds for a.e. $x\in \Omega$ with $|x-x_0|\le \eta$.
 Some generalizations of these results are given in \cite{JPY} and \cite{MOSS}.
-In \cite{MOSS} it is assumed that $q(x)=p^{\sharp }(x)$ on a compact set $K,$ and compactness of $I_{p,q,0}$ is established under some restrictions on $K$ and on the behavior of $p^{\sharp }(x)-q(x)$ far from $K.$ The principal aim of this paper is to establish compactness of $I_{p,q}$ for a wider class of sets $K$ on which $q$ is allowed to have the same values as $p:$ various examples of Cantor type are given for which this is possible.
+In \cite{MOSS} it is assumed that $q(x)=p^{\sharp }(x)$ on a compact set $K,$ and compactness of $I_{p,q,0}$ is established under some restrictions on $K$ and on the behavior of $p^{\sharp }(x)-q(x)$ far from $K.$ The principal aim of the present paper is to establish compactness of $I_{p,q}$ for a wider class of sets $K$ on which $q$ is allowed to have the same values as $p^{\sharp }:$ various examples of Cantor type are given for which this is possible.

-First we find a necessary and sufficient condition for this embedding to be almost compact and as an application we establish the compactness of the Sobolev embedding mentioned above under more general conditions than those previously available.
+First we find a necessary and sufficient condition for the embedding of $L^{p(\cdot)}(\Omega)$ into $L^{q(\cdot)}(\Omega)$ to be almost compact.
+As an application we establish the compactness of the Sobolev embedding mentioned above under more general conditions than those previously available.